Tim Anderson Player Props: White Sox vs. Tigers

-On Thursday, Tim Anderson (.220 on-base percentage in past 10 games, 63 points below season-long percentage) and the Chicago White Sox face the Detroit Tigers, whose starting pitcher will be Alex Faedo.
+On Friday, Tim Anderson (.225 on-base percentage in past 10 games, 57 points below season-long percentage) and the Chicago White Sox face the Detroit Tigers, whose starting pitcher will be Joey Wentz.
 First pitch is at 6:40 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Guardians.
+He had a one-hit showing in his most recent game (1-for-4) against the Tigers.

 Tim Anderson Game Info & Props vs. the Tigers